dotnet/docs-maui/docs/migration/native-essentials.md

 ## Modify your project file

-To use .NET MAUIs native device functionality in a .NET Android or .NET iOS app, modify your project file and set the `$(UseMauiEssentials)` build property to `true`.
+To use .NET MAUIs native device functionality in a .NET for Android or .NET for iOS app, modify your project file and set the `$(UseMauiEssentials)` build property to `true`.

 <!-- markdownlint-disable MD025 -->
 # [Android](#tab/android)